dozieuwakwe/Line-Chart-Animation/README.md

 # Line-Chart-Animator
-An algorithm for creating line chart animations
+An tool for creating line chart animations